Right to Humane Treatment in Bahrain

 What is this right?

-• No torture: Physical or mental torture, inhumane treatment, and degrading punishment are prohibited by the Constitution.
-Any statement obtained through torture is inadmissible in court.
+• Constitutional prohibition: Torture, inhumane treatment, and degrading punishment are banned by the Constitution.
+Any statement or confession obtained through torture is inadmissible in court.

 When does it apply?